The short answer

 The physical symptoms — aches, GI upset, sweating — typically start lifting by day 4 and are substantially improved by day 7 for most patients.
 Sleep starts to return, though it may remain lighter than baseline for another week or two.
 The part that lingers is psychological: cravings, low mood, and a flat or blunted feeling where motivation used to be.

-This is when most relapses happen in unsupported withdrawal — not because physical symptoms are unbearable, but because the combination of persistent cravings, low mood, and memory of the relief kratom used to provide gets exhausting.
-Patients who describe this phase often use words like “dead inside” or “everything is gray.”
-These post-acute symptoms fade over weeks as your brain chemistry normalizes, but the timeline is different for everyone.
+This is when most relapses happen during unsupported withdrawal.
+By this point the physical symptoms are usually manageable, but persistent cravings, low mood, and the memory of how kratom used to relieve them wear people down.
+Patients in this phase often use words like “dead inside” or “everything is gray.”
+These post-acute symptoms ease over the following weeks as your brain chemistry normalizes, though how long that takes varies from person to person.

 For most patients who make it past the first month, things steadily improve.
-Sleep normalizes, mood returns, energy returns, and cravings become infrequent rather than constant.
-The common message from patients who get through this stage is that life feels clear in a way they had forgotten was possible.
+Sleep normalizes, mood lifts, energy comes back, and cravings drop from constant to occasional.

 When Medical Help Matters